FelixKratz/SketchyVim/README.md

 * Some text fields break the accessibility api and this leads to bugs, be sure to blacklist all apps that are affected by this.
-  Sometimes it helps to switch to a "raw" or "markdown" editing mode on websites, such that there is not interference.
+  Sometimes it helps to switch to a "raw" or "markdown" editing mode on websites, such that there is no interference.
-  Generally, Safari seems to make most text fields available, while firefox does not.
+  Generally, Safari seems to make most text fields available, while Firefox does not.